-Alzheimer's Screening Often Left Out Of Seniors' Wellness Exams
+Alzheimer's Screenings Often Left Out Of Seniors' Wellness Exams

-Primary care doctors are really good at checking seniors' cholesterol and blood pressure, but often fail to use tests that could detect dementia.
+Primary care doctors are really good at checking seniors' cholesterol levels and blood pressure but often fail to use tests that could detect dementia.

-Fewer than half of primary care doctors say they routinely test patients 65 and older for problems with memory and thinking, according to a report released Tuesday by the Alzheimer's Association.
+Fewer than half of primary care doctors surveyed say they routinely test patients 65 and older for problems with memory and thinking, according to a report released Tuesday by the Alzheimer's Association.

-And just 16 percent of older patients say they receive regular cognitive assessments during routine health checkups, the report says.
+And just 16 percent of older patients surveyed say they receive regular cognitive assessments during routine health checkups, the report says.

-In contrast, 91 percent of seniors say they their annual visits include a blood pressure check, and 83 percent say they include a cholesterol test.
+In contrast, 91 percent of seniors say their annual visits include a blood pressure check, and 83 percent say they include a cholesterol test.

-"This cognitive assessment should be part of every senior's annual wellness visit," says Keith Fargo, director of scientific programs and outreach for the Alzheimer's association.
+"This cognitive assessment should be part of every senior's annual wellness visit," says Keith Fargo, director of scientific programs and outreach for the Alzheimer's Association.
 "But we're seeing that it's simply not happening."

 A cognitive assessment typically takes a few minutes, and may include questioning the patient or their family, observing the patient's interactions, or using short verbal or written tests.